Pritjam/se-testcase-builder/README.md

 ## Installing the cross-compiler

-On Ubuntu, run `sudo apt install gcc-aarch64-linux-gnu binutils-aarch64-linux-gnu binutils-aarch64-linux-gnu-dbg build-essential` to install the needed components.
+On Ubuntu, run `sudo apt install gcc-aarch64-linux-gnu binutils-aarch64-linux-gnu binutils-aarch64-linux-gnu-dbg build-essential gdb-multiarch qemu-user` to install the needed components.
 This installs a cross compiler that can compile/assemble ARM64 code on your machine.

 On Windows, first set up WSL (or some other virtualization system) so that you can use Ubuntu.